pomerium/documentation/content/docs/zero/billing.md

 For example:

-Usage = 200 MAU
+- Usage = 200 MAU

-Billing rate = $7
+- Billing rate = $9 per user/month

-Usage x Billing rate = $1,400
+- Usage x Billing rate = $1,800

-Based on usage, your monthly invoice would be $1,400.
+Based on usage, your monthly invoice would be $1,800.

 :::tip